 EHO visits can be daunting and it can feel like inspectors are holding the survival of your business in their hands but if you know what to look out for, your business might just come out the other end.

 The outcome of an environmental health inspection (EHO) could dramatically impact your business.
-Beyond the legal consequences, their findings are publically available and used by customers to make judgments about your quality.
+Beyond the legal consequences, their findings are publicly available and used by customers to make judgments about your quality.
 Your food hygiene rating, for example, tells the public about the cleanliness of your premises.
 If you’re a business with a poor rating, customers may be sceptical about buying from you.

 If your business prepares or sells food, be that cooked or packaged, then you must register using the food business registration service.
 From there, environmental health officers will undergo an inspection to ensure you comply with legislation.

 Now more than ever, it is imperative that you adhere to a strict cleaning schedule and basic food hygiene.
 As the UK hospitality sector has been closed for months, there is a greater risk of dirt and pests.
-The British Pest Control Association (BCPA) has recently issued advice: encouraging businesses to review the likelihood of infestation during closure and to take further precautions to fulfil their legal requirements before reopening to the public.
+The British Pest Control Association (BCPA) has recently issued advice encouraging businesses to review the likelihood of infestation during closure and to take further precautions to fulfil their legal requirements before reopening to the public.

 How your business is inspected could be changing.
 Because of the pandemic, officers have been unable to undergo inspections, causing a significant backlog.
 To tackle this, local councils are considering implementing digital inspections (electronic tours where the business owner uploads documentation).
 This has received criticism given it increases the risk of an inspector missing vital information.